 Because the show's episodes last 50 minutes, it usually gives the writers an excuse to flesh out more and more characters.
 In the fourth season, they had the annoying tendency to switch over to the issues that were being had by characters like Alcide - who weren't main characters at all in the novels.

 In fact, at one point the writers of the show admitted that they killed off Terry simply because they couldn't keep up with all the main characters in season 6.

 Twin Peaks had about 20-25 major characters who were given character arcs, and about 40 minor recurring characters.
 This is pretty impressive considering that the series lasted only for 30 episodes, and that almost all of the major characters were introduced during the first season, which had only 8 episodes.

-The Wire: By the time this show reached its fourth season it had 29 regular cast members, eleven of which appeared in every episode; they were split between the police, the gangs, the Baltimore City mayor's office and a local high school.
+By the time The Wire reached its fourth season it had 29 regular cast members, eleven of which appeared in every episode; they were split between the police, the gangs, the Baltimore City mayor's office and a local high school.
 The show also featured about 30 other characters with recurring roles.
 EVERY ONE of these characters was fleshed out, with their own unique arc.
-Nobody on the Wire is 2-Dimensional.
+Nobody on The Wire is 2-Dimensional.